 Race Equipment - Juniors

-At MM Race we pride ourselves on a high level of professionalism which is reflected in the way we look on the mountain/glacier while training.
+At MM Race we pride ourselves on a high level of professionalism which is reflected in the way we look on the mountain or glacier while training.
 Hence why you won't miss us in bright orange and black!

 We believe it is great to get used to the necessary attire for ski racing so that you are completely comfortable and confident on race days.
-However, everyone starts somewhere and kids grow out of things quickly so don't feel like everything here is required.
+However, everyone starts somewhere and kids grow out of things quickly so please do not feel like everything here is mandatory, or to be bought brand new.

 Helmet:

-Ski helmets with hard ears for GS/Slalom are COMPULSORY for our race training.
+Ski helmets with hard ears for Giant Slalom/Slalom are COMPULSORY for our race training.
 These helmets don't have to meet the relevant FIS specifications, but this is recommended and is usually a sign of a good quality helmet.
 This will be shown with a sticker demonstrating that compliance.
-When it comes to Slalom, those who are old enough and have the necessary skills to get close enough to the gates, a chin guard may be required.
+When it comes to Slalom, those who are old enough and have the necessary skills to get close enough to the gates, a chin guard may be required when skiing Slalom.
 This is attached to certain compatible hard eared helmets, OR you can have a seperate helmet for Slalom with a chin guard attached to it.
-It is recommended that you DON'T use a chin guard for GS.
-We don't reccoment purchasing second hand or recycled helmets for safety reasons.
+It is mandatory that you DO NOT use a chin guard for Giant Slalom.
+We also do not reccomend purchasing second hand or recycled helmets for safety reasons.

 Goggles are required when ski racing, not sunglasses.
-It's advised to have a range of lenses for varying light conditions and keep them dry when not using them if it is snowing (avoid putting them on your helmet,) so they are not fogged up when you step into the start gate.
+It is advised to have a range of lenses for varying light conditions and to keep them dry when not using them if it is snowing (avoid putting them on your helmet,) so that they do not steam up when you step into the start gate.
 We recommend carrying a spare pair for this reason.
+This is something to bare in mind as children do love to throw snowballs!

 Skis

 It is not essential to own your own skis, as kids grow so quickly!
-However if you do intend on purchasing kids skis, it is recommended to have a pair for GS and another for Slalom.
-There are lots of second hand kids skis constantly on the rounds.
+However if you do intend on purchasing kids skis, it is recommended to have a pair for Giant Slalom and another for Slalom.
+This is because the relevant radius required for each dicipline is very different.
+There are lots of second hand kids skis constantly in circulation.

 Size guides: